Field Organizer Jobs

 Additional Duties for Field Organizers

 Specific job duties of field organizers can vary depending on the organization and its goals.
 In general, all field organizers are in charge of finding new volunteers or canvass workers and coordinating the times and locations of any work activities.
 They also create and implement programs or tasks that support the organizational goal and train all workers to make contact with the community.

 Field coordinators that work for unions can be in charge of helping a local union chapter find more members.
 They can also be in charge of assisting local union chapters in creating industry contacts and representing the interests of its members.
 When field organizers work for special interest groups or political campaigns, they can be required to organize workers in fund-raising activities or community contact.
 Field organizers find ways to seek support for affected community groups or select candidates, such as petition signature campaigns or voter registration drives.

-The U.S. Bureau of Labor Statistics estimated that between 2014 and 2024, career opportunities for human resources specialists (the umbrella under which field organizers are listed) will grow by 5%.
-Having a degree and experience in human resources can increase job prospects during this period (www.bls.gov).
+The U.S. Bureau of Labor Statistics reported that the median annual salary for human resource specialists in 2018 was $60,880.
+They also estimated that between 2018 and 2028, career opportunities for human resources specialists (the umbrella under which field organizers are listed) will grow by 5%.
+Having a degree and experience in human resources can increase job prospects during this period.